-Thrivent Investment Management, Inc. is a Minneapolis-based financial advisor firm with almost $11.5 billion in client assets under management (AUM).
-The firm has a client base that's dominated by individuals (both with and without a high net worth), but it also has some institutional clients.
+Thrivent Investment Management, Inc. is a Minneapolis-based financial advisor firm with billions in client assets under management (AUM).
+The firm has a client base that comprises individuals (both with and without a high net worth), but it also has some institutional clients.
 Thrivent offers investment management services that are tailored to its clients' individual needs, as well as a variety of financial planning services.

 Thrivent is a fee-based firm.
 This means that certain members of its advisory staff can earn commissions for selling financial products to clients.
 That's different from a fee-only firm, which avoids conflicts of interest by skipping such commissions and only collecting advisory fees directly from clients.